ezefranca/GoogleScholarSwift/README.md

     }
 }

-// Fetch all publications for a given author ID and sort by pubdate/cited fetcher.fetchAllPublications(authorID: "<author_id>", sortBy: "<pubdate/cited>") { publications, error in
+// Fetch all publications for a given author ID and sort by pubdate fetcher.fetchAllPublications(authorID: "6nOPl94AAAAJ", sortBy: "pubdate") { publications, error in
     if let error = error {
         print("Error fetching publications: \(error)")
     } else if let publications = publications {